fkling/JSNetworkX/README.md

 // a tree of height 4 with fan-out 2
 var G = jsnx.balancedTree(2, 4);

-// Computest the shortest path between node 2 and 6 var path = jsnx.bidirectionalShortestPath(G, 2, 7);
+// Compute the shortest path between node 2 and 7 var path = jsnx.bidirectionalShortestPath(G, 2, 7);
 // [ 2, 0, 1, 3, 7 ]